Strijkerr/BachelorThesis/README.md

 This project requires 29+36GB of free space.

+For opening this project in Visual Studio Code or any other IDE with a file tracker, add '**/OpenDataUitspraken/**' to the 'watcher exclude' (too many files to track otherwise).

 If running for the first time, git clone this project in your map of choice by typing this in the terminal:
 1. git clone "https://github.com/Kroonkurk/BachelorThesis.git"